 Wait, is this going to jack up my credit rating?!

 Right about now, you may be asking yourself this question.

 Personally, I’ve had up to 10 cards open at a time with no problem.
 I even refinanced my house with all those cards open and it was never an issue!
-The fact is that Travel Hacking can actually IMPROVE your credit score, but there are some things you need to be mindful of.
+The fact is that points travel can actually IMPROVE your credit score, but there are some things you need to be mindful of.
 Check out our guide “Does Applying for Credit Cards Affect Your Credit Score?” to learn more.

 Here’s a summary of some top recommendations based on my experience and research:

 - First, determine your current credit score.
 Credit Sesame and Credit Karma are two free resources to help you see where you stand.

 - Keep at least one credit card open long term (this is good for your credit score).

 - Pay (at least) your minimum monthly fee on time!
 Late payments are one of the worst things for your credit score.